artyomovs/netbox-plugin-config-officer/README.md

 | ssh                   | SSH enabled               | dcim > device |
 | version               | Software version          | dcim > device |

 # Usage

+It was a challenge to write down the plugin usage instruction.
+Now you could check it on [YouTube](https://www.youtube.com/watch?v=O5kayrkuC1E) video about installation and usage of the plugin